AdobeDocs/analytics.en/help/components/dimensions/activity-map-link.md

 ---
 # Activity Map Link

 The 'Activity Map Link' [dimension](overview.md) displays the most popular links that were clicked.
-You can use this dimension to directly compare which links on your site are used the most, regardless of where the links were clicked.
+You can use this dimension to compare which links on your site are used the most, regardless of where the links were clicked.

 ## Populate this dimension with data